Crassus-Dev/Cyberpatriot-Linux-Script/README.md

  - Open a terminal.
  - Navigate to the directory where the script is located.
- - Make the script executable if necessary: chmod +x main.sh
+ - Make the script executable: chmod +x main.sh
  - Run the script: sudo ./script.sh
  - The script will prompt you with options and information related to each task.
 Enter your choice as requested.

 **Contributing**

 Feel free to contribute to this script by suggesting improvements, reporting issues, or submitting pull requests.
 Your contributions are greatly appreciated!

+**License**

+This project is licensed under the GNU Public License 3.0.
+Please abide by the rules laid out in the [a relative link](LICENSE).